OFDataCommittee/OFMLHackathon/doc/clients/fortran.rst

 general functionality and suffixed by the type of code contained within.

 * ``<functionality>_interfaces.inc``: Define the C-bound interfaces to the SILC-C methods
-* ``<functionality>_methods.inc``: Contain the subroutine/function signatures for the type-bound procedures
 * ``<functionality>_methods_common.inc``: Represents the source code that is exactly the same for all methods which share the same functionality, but differ only by the type of variable

 For example, ``client/put_tensor_interfaces.inc`` define the Fortran-C interfaces to put a tensor into the database.
-``client/put_tensor_methods.inc`` are the actual Fortran subroutines that represent the type-bound procedures based tensor type. ``client/put_tensor_methods_common.inc`` form the main body of the source code that handles the conversion and calling of the Fortran-C interfaces.
+``client/put_tensor_methods_common.inc`` form the main body of the source code that handles the conversion and calling of the Fortran-C interfaces.

 API Reference